UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

        :width: 100%
        :align: center

-       Dialog for the settings in URock (part1)
+       Dialog for the settings in URock (part 2)

 #.
 When all the settings are made, click **Run**.

 The computation will take some time depending on your computer standard.
 During the computation, you can follow the steps in the log-window in the URock-interface.
 A large part of the computation time is related to creation of all the different zones around buildings and vegetation.
 If you want an even more detailed picture of the process, open the Python Console in QGIS.
 However, this will somehow slow down the computational process.
 When the computation is finished, the tool will load the raster windspeed and the vector points at 1.5 meter above ground level.

-Tutorial finished.

 Thermal Comfort - Spatial Thermal Comfort
 =========================================